mc352490/TherapyUnlearn-140/README.md

 ## Data Use

 This benchmark is derived from the DAIC-WOZ corpus, which is subject to a restricted data use agreement.
 Raw transcripts and audio are not included.
 All files contain processed QA pairs only.
+The original DAIC-WOZ corpus is available at https://dcapswoz.ict.usc.edu/.

 ---